ÀÏ˾»úÎçÒ¹¸£Àû

 2. •

-were born in the UK with a UK domicile of origin, subsequently left the UK and acquired a non-UK domicile of choice and later becomes resident in the UK
+were born in the UK with a UK domicile of origin, subsequently left the UK and acquired a non-UK domicile of choice and later became resident

 Access this article and thousands of others like it